ironsquishy/not-invented-here/README.md

 3. Check that `ironsquishy/web-app-test` container is running.
 4. GL HF

+### Notes
-Notes: After everything is setup appropriately docker machine will update it's system folders automatically from the host system working project.
+After everything is setup appropriately docker machine will update it's system folders automatically from the host system working project.
 When changes are made to working directory.